Frequently Asked Questions

 Yes.
 Northdale Christian Academy participates in several Florida scholarship programs:

 In many cases, having one of these scholarships means that most (or all) of the tuition for a student will be covered by the scholarship.
 A financial aid application is available through TADS for families who may not qualify for one of the previously mentioned scholarships but may still be in need of financial assistance.
-Families applying for financial aid must make an application to at least one of the scholarship organizations (Step Up, Gardiner, McKay, or AAA) and provide verification that the applicant did not qualify.
+Families applying for financial aid must make an application to at least one of the scholarship organizations (Step Up for Students or AAA) and provide verification that the applicant did not qualify.
 NCA financial aid will consider special circumstances.

 VPK stands for Voluntary Pre-Kindergarten.
 This is a state-funded preschool program for all 4-year olds in the state of Florida.